zakharovas/RecSys2018/README.md

     ```

+### Usage recommendations

-With recsys_script.sh you may set path to catboost binary with --catboost_path option.
+* With recsys_script.sh you may set path to catboost binary with --catboost_path option.
 To Starspace binary with --starspace_path option.
 To your python virtualenv with --env option.

-You will need about 100GB RAM
+* You will need about 100GB RAM

+* Most of our programs creates 32 threads

-We recommend you to train Catboost on GPU, beause it takes several hours instead of days.
+* We recommend you to train Catboost on GPU, beause it takes several hours instead of days.